devanshkaria88/CN6035_voting_app/README.md

 - No CI yet.
 No frontend test suite yet.
 - `JWT_SECRET` is read lazily; the server should fail fast at startup if it is missing.

-A more detailed gap analysis lives in `project status/06-gaps-and-next-steps.md` (gitignored).

 ## Licence

 MIT.